ibm-skills-network/labs-knowledgebase/docs/Lab Tools/Cloud IDE/cloud-ide-openshift.md

 3. **Access your application:**
    - Click the **"Your Application"** button to open the server inside the Cloud IDE, or
    - Open it in a new browser tab.

+---

+## DISCLAIMER

+  - If the user is inactive for an hour, the session will be deleted
+  - After 12 hourse the session will be deleted, even if the user is active